Reed-Statistics/thesis_white/research_log.md

 * Added informative Figure captions in Context chapter.
 * Tried to post-stratify with `mase` and `sae` unsuccessfully.

-(WANT TO DO BY WEDS):
+### Upcoming Work

 * Major edits to Methods chapter.

-### Upcoming Work
+* finalize results -- have dataframe but need to base estimates off PS and do a larger bootstrap

 ### Points of confusion